sunfishcode/wasm-reference-manual/WebAssembly.md

 The `grow_memory` instruction increases the size of the referenced linear memory by a `$delta`, in units of unsigned [pages].
-If the index of any byte of the referenced linear memory would be unrepresentable in an unsigned `iPTR`, if allocation fails due to insufficient dynamic resources, or if the linear memory has a maximum size and the actual size would exceed the maximum size, it returns `-1` and the linear-memory size is not increased; otherwise the linear-memory
+If the index of any byte of the referenced linear memory would be unrepresentable as unsigned in an `iPTR`, if allocation fails due to insufficient dynamic resources, or if the linear memory has a maximum size and the actual size would exceed the maximum size, it returns `-1` and the linear-memory size is not increased; otherwise the linear-memory